Take a moment, if you will, to peruse this table, the contents of which you’ll almost certainly disagree with on some level.

 The very first Resident Evil was something almost nobody could conceive of in 1996.
 It broke new ground and employed a totally original set of mechanics to draw players into its nerve-wracking world.
 It’s almost always a good thing when game developers try something new, and in Resident Evil’s case, its novelty was a big factor in its tremendous success.

 But horror games can certainly be great without completely reinventing the medium.
-Resident Evil 2 and Resident Evil 3 refined and improved on the original’s best attributes; to this day, the original Resident Evil 2 remains the fourth-best-selling entry in the entire franchise.
+Resident Evil 2 and Resident Evil 3 refined and improved on the original’s best attributes.

 Silent Hill was originally (and briefly) described as a Resident Evil clone until it became widely apparent that Konami was approaching horror from a fundamentally different angle.
 Whereas Resident Evil scared us primarily with threats of physical harm (to our characters), Silent Hill got into our heads, planted seeds of the bizarre and unfamiliar, and let our imaginations do the rest.

 If pressed, many horror fans will probably tell you that, to them, the primary appeal of horror games is pretty straightforward; it’s fun to be scared as long as you know you’re not in any real danger.

 I don’t disagree, except to say that I don’t think being scared is the primary appeal of horror games.
 In fact, I readily acknowledge that Outlast is terrifying as hell and that it’s superbly good at sustaining tension for exhausting lengths of time.
 I have different reasons for thinking that, overall, it’s not a great horror game.
 After all, Alien: Isolation is one of my favorite games of all time, and it’s at least as good as Outlast on the atmosphere front, so why do I love one and have a largely negative opinion of the other?